directus/docs/content/tutorials/6.self-hosting/configure-okta-as-a-single-sign-on-provider.md

 authors:
   - name: Maksym Yakubov
     title: Guest Author
+description: Learn how to set up Okta SSO with the SAML authentication mechanism.
 ---
 Directus has an excellent built-in implementation of Single Sign-On (SSO) across a variety of standards, with adapters for a large number of providers.
 However, tweaking it all together to make it work like a charm can be tricky.